HanielB/2020.1-lp/_lessons/06-languages/binding-scopes.md

 - TOC
 {:toc}

-## How one binds symbols to values in SML
+## Binding symbols to values in SML

 ``` ocaml
 val a = 5;